 Grocers are turning to technology to deter thieves.
 An effective option is the use of Electronic Article Surveillance technology, combined with new innovative food-safe security tags that hold up to refrigeration and freezing, are microwave-safe and conforms with health- and sanitation standards.

 It is essential to secure your meat products using anti-theft labels that are designed to withstand moist and cold conditions over long periods of time.
 In order to provide the best security, you need to consider the packaging and product while also assessing where the labels should be applied and under which conditions.
 Key factors to determine which anti-theft labels to use on meat products are:

 Based on the factors mentioned, we offer different types of adhesive and different top layers to make sure that the anti-theft label performs at its best.
 The labels are designed to withstand cold and moist conditions over longer periods of time and can be applied close to the actual product without the risk of detuning or detaching.

-The auto-apply label is applied at source during the packaging phase.
-These are especially designed for automatic application and can be “sandwiched” between the brand/product label and the packaging.
+The auto-apply label is applied at the source during the packaging phase.
+These are specially designed for automatic application and can be “sandwiched” between the brand/product label and the packaging.